Oathbringer: Part Five

 After reviewing the map of Roshar with territories overtaken by Parshmen, Adolin refuses to take the Alethi throne and confesses Sadeas' murder to Dalinar believing that he violated his moral Alethi codes.
 With Dalinar refusing to accept the kingship of Alethkar, they voted for Jashnah as the newly crowned queen of Alethkar.
 While preparing for her marriage, Shallan reunites with her brothers to visit her wedding with Mraize sending the letter as promised and instructing her to find an Unmade who rebelled against Odium.
 With sudden relief from his experience, Dalinar began publishing his autobiographical memoir called Oathbringer, My Glory and My Shame with Navani's teaching on literacy.

 Epilogue

 A week after the Voidbringers conquer Kholinar, Wit plans to escape the city to avoid Odium's attention as he sneaks into the palace posing as a beggar and makes contact with a mysterious Cryptic promising to share the truth without any Fused noticing.

 Viewpoint characters

 The primary chapters within the book are told from the viewpoint of several major characters, while the book's interludes are told from the viewpoint of other characters (not all of which repeat).

 Audiobook

-The audiobook version of the book was released on the same day as the hardcover version, and is read by narrator team Michael Kramer and Kate Reading, who also read The Way of Kings and Words of Radiance, and several other books written by Sanderson.
+The audiobook version of the book, published by Macmillan Audio, was released on the same day as the hardcover version, and is read by narrator team Michael Kramer and Kate Reading, who also read The Way of Kings and Words of Radiance, and several other books written by Sanderson.

+A 6-part GraphicAudio version (dramatized adaptation) of Oathbringer was released from April to September 2018: